Email and spam

 Using https://webmail.tf.uni-kiel.de you can manage your emails worldwide from every browser window.
 The webmailer uses a certificate that must be imported at first use.
 Read the instructions for Mozilla Firefox here and for the Internet Explorer here.

-In the menue Options / Message Filters of the webmail interface you can define Mail Filtering Rules.
-With these you automatically filter your email for freely defined keywords and define a action that happens to this email.
+By clicking the gear wheel in the upper right corner you can open the webmail settings.
+Here you can define certain filters for incoming mail.
+These let you automatically filter your email for freely defined keywords and define an action for each email.
 Common uses are

 Standalone email client (like Mozilla Thunderbird, Microsoft Outlook etc.)